iann/website/_posts/2014-04-24-Browser-Caching.md

 HTTP has many mechanisms to help speed up request to response latency through caches.
 Caches can be both private and public.
 An example of a public cache would be a Squid proxy running on a corporate network or an Internet Service Provider (ISP) caching common website assets.
 A private cache could be a clients local (browser) cache.

-Mark Nottingham summarizes a few more directives [\[3\]](http://www.mnot.net/cache_docs/):
+Mark Nottingham summarizes a few more caching directives [\[3\]](http://www.mnot.net/cache_docs/):

 > `max-age` [seconds] -- specifies the maximum amount of time that a representation will be considered fresh.
 Similar to Expires, this directive is relative to the time of the request, rather than absolute. [seconds] is the number of seconds from the time of the request you wish the representation to be fresh for.

-`max-age` is a stong validator.
+`max-age` is a strong validator.
 Within the asset's max-age time the client **will not** make further requests to the server until the max-age has expired.
-That is, the cached version of the file will be used without consulting with the server for an updated asset until the `max-age` time has elapsed.
+That is, the cached version of the file **will** be used without consulting with the server for an updated asset until the `max-age` time has elapsed.

 > `s-maxage` [seconds] -- similar to max-age, except that it only applies to shared (e.g., proxy) caches.